pangpang20/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/config.md

 The `config.get` function is used to get configurations for a model from the end-user.
 Configs defined in this way are optional, and a default value can be provided.

 There are 3 cases:
-1. The configuration variable exists, it is it not `None`
+1. The configuration variable exists, it is not `None`
 1. The configuration variable exists, it it is `None`
 1. The configuration variable does not exist